 In the end, as you might have guessed, the king finds his lost daughter, the prince falls in love with her, and they get married.

-Love – as salt in this tale - is the most important ingredient in a successful wedding recipe.
+Love – like salt in this tale - is the most important ingredient in a successful wedding recipe.
 And I couldn’t be happier that my couples have feelings so strong that it creates a wonderfully happy atmosphere for all those celebrating with them and gives everyone feelings of happiness.

 And even when the evening ends, this happy feeling continues to live on in every guest, causing them to smile, warming the soul.

 As an illustration, I want to share several photos of one such wonderful couple - Harlan and Mike.
 They were married in August in the coastal town of Cohasset.
-On the day of their wedding it began to rain.
+On the day of their wedding, it began to rain.
 But this rain only emphasized how the faces of the newlyweds shined and how much all the guests felt this.